 Edit (26-May-2022): This post is largely obsolete, now that GitHub is able to render math in Markdown documents, including issues.
 I’m keeping this post up for historical reasons, but I’d now recommend that you now use GitHub Issues directly and include mathematica notation as needed.

 I’m currently collaborating on a paper.
 My collaborator and I are writing the paper using LaTeX and we’re using git to track and share changes to the manuscript.
 We currently have a shared repository on GitHub.

 GitHub has a lot of great features for collaborating on software — after all that’s why it was developed.
 The “Issues” features in a repository is a particularly useful feature.
 This allows you to discuss problems, and track the resolution of those problems.
 Text formatting is supported in GitHub Issues using Markdown.
 In many flavors of markdown, you can also embed math using LaTeX syntax.
-Unfortunately, GitHub flavored markdown does not support math.
+Unfortunately, GitHub flavored markdown does not support math (Edit: Note that GitHub flavored markdown now does support math).
 This is probably fine for the vast majority of software projects.
 However, it is a problem when we’re trying to discuss a mathematical model.

 Several people on the internet have suggested various solutions to this shortcoming.
 Some have suggested using an external engine to render your math as an image, then embed that image in markdown.
 This works, but I think it’s cumbersome.